ISEEKYAN/mbridge/README.md

 - [ ] Provide guidance for adding support for new models

 ### 5. Online Export
-- [ ] Online export of Megatron model weights to inference engines
+- [x] Online export of Megatron model weights to inference engines
-- [ ] Support export formats for different inference frameworks
+- [ ] Add example of online export to inference engine
-- [ ] Provide lightweight inference optimization options

 ### 6. Advanced Training Techniques
 - [ ] Implement sequence packing for training